Iron and Manganese Water Filters

 Then We Have Katalox Light...

 To begin with, Katalox is a revolutionary new media developed in Germany.
 Katalox Light is engineered with a unique manganese dioxide coating technique on ZERSORB (which is a very lightweight media).
-It has a manganese dioxide coating of 10%.
+It has a manganese dioxide coating of 10%, which makes it much lighter and easier to backwash than other manganese dioxide-based medias such as Filox and Pyrolox… or just about any media ending in “lox.”
 Katalox Light is ANSI/NSF 61 Certified for drinking water applications and has met the ANSI/NSF 372 lead-free compliance.

-The Katalox Light media has a very high surface area which filters down to three (3) microns and immediately stops oxidized or precipitated forms of Iron, Manganese and Hydrogen Sulfide from passing into the water stream.
-It generally needs backwashed every 4 to 7 days, unlike other heavier media that requires daily backwashing.
+The Katalox Light media has a very high surface area which filters down to three (3) microns and immediately stops oxidized or precipitated forms of Iron and Manganese from passing into the water stream.
+It generally needs backwashed every 2 to 3 days, unlike other heavier media that requires daily backwashing.

-In short, Katalox Light is a revolutionary media that is changing the way iron and sulfur are removed from water.
-We are so confident in it’s ability to remove iron and sulfur that we offer a one-year money-back guarantee.
-Call us at 800-608-USWA or e-mail us at [email protected] for details.
+In short, Katalox Light is a revolutionary media that is changing the way iron and manganese are removed from water.
+We are so confident in its ability to remove iron and manganese that we offer a one-year money-back guarantee.
+However, we do not recommend it when iron or sulfur-reducing bacteria is present.
+Katalox Light works very well when applied properly.
+To find out if it is the right solution for you, call one of Certified Water Specialists at 800-608-USWA or e-mail us at [email protected] for details.